-- We use a third-party mailing house, Synergy Printers, to fulfil and post hard copy magazines to our members worldwide.
-For more information, please see the Synergy privacy statement: www.synergy-print.co.uk/privacy-policy/
+- We use a third-party mailing house, Synergy Printers, to fulfil and post hard copy certificates to our members worldwide.
+For more information, please see the Synergy privacy statement.

-- We use a third-party provider, Smart Focus, to deliver our marketing emails.
+- We use a third-party provider, Actito, to deliver our marketing emails.
 These emails are only sent to individuals who have consented to do so.
-For more information please see the Smart Focus privacy statement: www.smartfocus.com/en/privacy-and-cookies-policy.
+For more information, please see the Actito privacy statement

 - Security and performance

-- IOSH uses SiteCore to help maintain the security and performance of the IOSH website.
+- IOSH uses SiteCore and Umbraco to help maintain the security and performance of the IOSH websites.
 To deliver this service it processes the IP addresses of visitors to the IOSH website.

 - Online Payments